RADAR-base/MongoDb-Sink-Connector/README.md

   ]
 }
 ```
-These samples would give us the `KeySchemaName` ad `org.radarcns.key.MeasurementKey` and `ValueSchemaName` as `org.radarcns.application.ApplicationRecordCounts`.
+These samples would give us the `KeySchemaName` as `org.radarcns.key.MeasurementKey` and `ValueSchemaName` as `org.radarcns.application.ApplicationRecordCounts`.

 Lets call our custom `RecordConverter` as `CountsStatusRecordConverter`.
 The implementation can be as simple as below.
 ```java